 A more local study is also looking at green aviation solutions.
 A two year study by the Future Farm Industries Cooperative Centre (CRC) and sponsored by Virgin Australia and aircraft makers Airbus investigated using the product of Australia's iconic Mallee trees to make jet biofuels.
 The research looked at the production of aviation grade biofuel using special pyrolysis thermal and upgrading processes and rely on the fact that Mallee trees flourish in regions of poor soil and do not directly compete for water nor with food production.
 The study included examining the viability of a complete industry supply chain from grower to aviation user, and concluded that jet fuel made from the Mallee tree should meet strict sustainability criteria determined by the Roundtable for Sustainable Biomaterials (RSB).

+The advantage of Mallee is that it can be reharvested several times without damage.
 The biofuels processed from mallee biomass are called ‘second generation biofuels’, and are derived from the breakdown of lignins and cellulose in the trunks which are not digestible by humans.
 This avoids the use of grain, corn, sugar and oilseed crops (first generation biofuels).

 There are a number of ligno-cellulosic processing technologies under development, ranging from the use of heat under anaerobic conditions (called fast pyrolysis), through chemical breakdown to the potential use